Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

 My advice, talk to at least 3 insurance agents from different providers, including the corner desk inside a bank who’d follow you up via SMS after inquiry.
 Then evaluate and decide based on who you trust the most just to get over it.
 Start small and start soon.

 Step 5.
-Investing for your future
+Investing in your future

 Finally!
 We’re here in the investing section.